datastax/astrapy/README.md

 #### Cutting-edge features on `main`

 Prepend tests with a `ASTRAPY_TEST_LATEST_MAIN=y` for features found on `main` that are not released anywhere.
+_(Tip: run a code search first to see what is currently marked as such.
+Chances are nothing is.)_

 ## Appendices